levibeach/krait/README.md

 node ./src/main.js
 ```

+### Additional Scripts

+- `npm run hotdev` - Start with auto-reload during development
+- `npm run debug` - Tail the debug log file (.kraitlog)

-## Usages
+## Usage

+### Basic Loop Operations

-### Arming & Recording
+#### Arming & Recording

-The idea is to quickly arm and record loops:
+The core workflow for creating loops:

-1. Select a loop by pressing any number key 1-9.
+1. Select a loop by pressing any number key **1-9**.
 2. The loop you selected will highlight indicating that it is ready to record (armed).
-3. As soon as a MIDI signal is detected from the MIDI in it will start recording messages to the loop.
+3. As soon as a MIDI signal is detected from the MIDI input, it will start recording messages to the loop.
-4. When you want to stop the recording, just press the same number key again.
+4. When you want to stop recording, press the same number key again.

-After you have stopped recording the loop will immediately start playing so that there is virtually no pause when looping in a live session.
+After you stop recording, the loop will immediately start playing so that there is virtually no pause when looping in a live session.

-### Overdubbing
+#### Overdubbing

-If you want to add to an existing loop:
+To add to an existing loop:

-1. Select a loop you by pressing the number key
+1. Select a loop by pressing the number key
-2. Play something
+2. Play something (MIDI will be layered onto the existing loop)
-3. Press the loop number key again
+3. Press the loop number key again to stop overdubbing

-### Play/Pause
+#### Play/Pause

-While holding `Shift` and press a number to play/pause that loop.
+While holding **Shift** and press a number (1-9) to play/pause that loop independently.

-### Input Display

-At any point you can prss `~` to see what data is being captured.
-A running log of all incoming data will stream down in the background.
+### Save & Load Operations

+#### Saving Loops

+To save a loop to disk:

+1. Press **`s`** to start a save sequence
+2. Press the number (1-9) of the loop you want to save
+3. A prompt will appear asking for a filename
+4. Enter the desired filename (without extension)
+5. Press Enter to save

+#### Loading Loops

+To load a previously saved loop:

+1. Press **`l`** to start a load sequence
+2. Press the number (1-9) of the loop slot to load into
+3. A selection dialog will appear with available saved loops
+4. Use arrow keys to navigate and Enter to select
+5. Press Escape to cancel

+Loops are saved to the `./saves/` directory as JSON files.

-## Operations
+### Advanced Operations

-There are three main operations that will allow your to manipulate loops.
-Their primary purpose, for now, is to manipulate the length of loops.
-The constraint is to keep it within 3 key strokes.
-Since there are only 9 loops possible, its easy to have a formula of an operation plus two modifiers: `[op][mod][mod]` where `op` is the operation and `mod` is a single digit 0-9.
+There are several operations that allow you to manipulate loops.
+Their primary purpose is to manipulate the length and content of loops.
+The constraint is to keep operations within 3 keystrokes.
+Since there are only 9 loops possible, the formula is: **`[operation][source][target/factor]`** where `operation` is the operation character and the following digits specify source and target loops or modification factors.

-### (D)uplicate
+#### (D)uplicate

-In some situations you want a clone of a loop with none of the data (i.e. an empty loop of the same length as another one).
-This is great for creating layers of loops at the same length.
+Create an empty loop with the same length as another loop.
+This is useful for creating layers of loops at the same length.

-To do this, press `d` followed by the loop number, then the destination loop slot.
+**Usage:** Press **`d`** followed by the source loop number, then the destination loop slot.

-#### Examples

 | Operation | Outcome                          |
 | :-------- | :------------------------------- |
 | `d25`     | Loop 2's length is set on loop 5 |
 | `d93`     | Loop 9's length is set on loop 3 |

-To duplicate loop 2 to the loop 5 slot, simply type: `d25`

-### (M)ultiply
+#### (M)ultiply

-This operation emerged from a need to expand a loops length by a specific factor so that when a loop is duplicated you can extend it by a desired length.
+Expand a loop's length by a specific factor.
+Useful for extending loops to create longer variations.

-To do this, press `m` followed by the loop number, then the factor to which you want to multiply its length.
+**Usage:** Press **`m`** followed by the loop number, then the multiplication factor.

-#### Examples

 | Operation | Outcome                          |
 | :-------- | :------------------------------- |
 | `m32`     | Loop 3's length is multiplied 2x |
 | `m55`     | Loop 5's length is multiplied 5x |

-### (T)rim
+#### (T)rim

-Trim down the length of a loop by a factor.
+Reduce the length of a loop by a division factor.

-To do this, press `t` followed by the loop number, then the factor to which you want to trim its length.
+**Usage:** Press **`t`** followed by the loop number, then the division factor.

-#### Examples

 | Operation | Outcome                         |
 | :-------- | :------------------------------ |
 | `t42`     | Loop 4's length is cut in half  |
 | `t63`     | Loop 6's length is cut to a 3rd |

-### (C)lean

-Need to get rid of the MIDI data but keep the loop length?
-Just type `c` followed by the loop number you want to clean out.

-#### Example
+#### (C)lean

+Remove all MIDI data from a loop while keeping its length.
+Useful for clearing content while preserving timing.

+**Usage:** Press **`c`** followed by the loop number.

 | Operation | Outcome                       |
 | --------- | :---------------------------- |
 | `c1`      | Loop 1's MIDI data is removed |
 | `c2`      | Loop 2's MIDI data is removed |

+### Interface Features

+#### Input Display

+Press **`~`** to toggle the input display, which shows a running log of all incoming MIDI data streaming in the background.

+#### MIDI Configuration

+Use the main menu to:

+- Configure MIDI input ports
+- Configure MIDI output ports
+- Navigate between different interface components

+#### Debug Mode

+Krait automatically logs all activity to `.kraitlog`.
+Use `npm run debug` to monitor the log in real-time.

+## Configuration

+Krait uses a `config.json` file for customization:

+- **saveDirectory**: Where loop files are saved (default: "./saves")
+- **midiRate**: Timing rate in milliseconds (default: 25)
+- **defaultPorts**: Default MIDI input/output ports
+- **ui**: User interface styling and label formatting

+## Architecture

+Krait is built with a modular architecture:

+- **main.js**: Application entry point and initialization
+- **modules/**: Core functionality modules
+  - **ui.js**: User interface management
+  - **midi.js**: MIDI input/output handling
+  - **loops.js**: Loop recording, playback, and management
+  - **sequencer.js**: Advanced operations and sequencing
+  - **events.js**: Event handling and keyboard mappings
+- **data/**: Static data and animations
+- **utils/**: Utility functions and formatters

 ---